 Much of the more sophisticated visualization of flowFrame and flowSet objects, including an interface to the lattice graphics system is implemented by the flowViz package, also included as part of Bioconductor.
-However, flowCore does implement some basic plotting facilities using the standard plot function.
-The basic plot provides a simple bivariate density plot of the first two parameters:
+Here, we will only introduce the standard plot function.
+The basic plot provides a simple pairs plot of all parameters:

-plot(x)
+- > library(flowViz) - > plot(x)